ggvfx/concept-board-creator/README.md

 ## ✨ Key Features

-* **One-Click Material Generation:** Automatically creates and assigns Material Instances with unlit, desaturatable, and emissive properties.
+* **One-Click Material Generation:** Automatically generates and assigns high-quality Material Instances with unlit, desaturatable, and emissive properties.
+* **Asset Relationship Mapping:** Performs an audit for existing Material Instances before generation, preventing asset redundancy and maintaining pipeline hygiene.
+* **Parameter Exposure:** Dynamically creates instances with exposed look-development controls, allowing for rapid global or local adjustments to emissive and desaturation values across the board.
-* **Aspect Ratio Awareness:** Planes are automatically scaled to match the dimensions of the source texture, preventing any image stretching.
+* **Aspect Ratio Awareness:** Automatically calculates and applies non-destructive scaling based on source texture metadata to eliminate image distortion.
-* **Integrated Backing:** Generates a transparent grey backing panel (with its own customizable master material) that can be sized to fit your custom layout.
+* **Integrated Backing:** Generates a backing panel to provide visual organization and spatial context for custom layouts.
-* **Customizable Spacing:** Fine-tune the X and Z padding between images directly from the UI.
+* **Customizable Spacing:** Provides granular UI controls for X and Z padding to define optimal viewing density.
-* **World/Camera Alignment:** Toggle between spawning the board at the world origin or snapping it to your current perspective.
+* **World/Camera Alignment:** Toggle between spawning assets at the world origin or snapping to the current viewport perspective for instant visualization.
+* **Encapsulated Actor Hierarchy:** Parents all components to a single organizational actor, providing a unified pivot for streamlined spatial manipulation and a clean Outliner structure.

 ---